rhgcodes/Bamazon/README.md

 # BAMazon

-Created during Week 12 of Penn Coding Bootcamp.
-The goal is to create an Amazon-like store front using Node.js and MySQL.
+An Amazon-like storefront created using MySQL.

 ## Getting Started